fevziismailsahin/DroneNavigator-2/README.md

 - **Military Tactical Elements**: Targets, defensive turrets, and obstacles in a simulated battlespace
 - **GIS Integration**: Support for terrain data affecting movement and line-of-sight
 - **Learning Mechanisms**: Drones "learn" to avoid threats based on experiences
-- **Interactive GUI**: Real-time visualization and parameter adjustment
+- **Interactive GUI**: Real-time visualization and parameter adjustment (when run on desktop)
+- **Headless Operation**: Command-line simulation with plot generation for non-GUI environments
 - **Physics Simulation**: Simple but effective physical model for drone movement

 ## System Requirements